mathewehab/xml-project/README.md

 In our Project, we are implementing an XML Editor that can do the following:

-•	Check the XML consistency and Fixing errors
+-	Check the XML consistency and Fixing errors

-•	Format (Prettify) the XML file
+-	Format (Prettify) the XML file

-•	Convert XML to JSON
+-	Convert XML to JSON

-•	Minify the XML file
+- Minify the XML file

-•	Compress & Decompress the data in the XML/JSON file
+- Compress & Decompress the data in the XML/JSON file
+- Representing the users data using the Graph data structure

-•	GUI
+- GUI

+### * We used *Graphviz* library to visualize the graph on the GUI.